Q. What is the difference between the Cisco IOS

-A. Cisco IOS IPS acts as an inline intrusion prevention sensor that can be turned on in Cisco IOS Software router platforms with security feature images.
-Cisco IPS sensors are dedicated, stand-alone IPS platforms that run on the Cisco IPS 4200 Series Sensor appliances and AIP-SSM modules on the Cisco ASA 5500 series Security Appliances.
+A. Cisco IOS IPS acts as an inline intrusion prevention sensor that can be enabled in Cisco IOS Software router platforms with security feature images.
+Cisco IPS sensors are dedicated, standalone IPS platforms that run on the Cisco IPS 4200 Series Sensor appliances and the Advanced Inspection and Prevention Security Services Modules (AIP-SSM) on the Cisco ASA 5500 Series security appliances.

 Q. What is the IPS subsystem version?
 How can I find it?

 A. The IPS subsystem version is a number used to keep track of Cisco IOS IPS feature changes.
 You can use the command